Learn more about our Advertising Disclosure

 How life is different in El Paso vs. Orlando

-• Orlando might offer you a slower pace of life, since the population is about 55% less than El Paso.
+• Orlando’s population is about 55% less than El Paso.

-Other things to consider for your El Paso vs. Orlando move
+Other things to consider for your El Paso to Orlando move

 • HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 • State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-• State regulator: To confirm a moving company's license in Florida, visit the state's public utilities commission.
+• State regulator: You can verify a Florida moving company’s license by visiting the state’s public utilities commission.

 • Moving Permits: While Florida doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.